 KP&F retirees who return to work for the same employer worked for during the last two years of KP&F participation will be subject to the earnings limit of $25,000 per year if rehired into a KP&F covered position.
-More information »
+Information about working after retirement.

-Please visit the KPERS Publications Page » to access KPERS brochures and forms.
-You can also download the KPERS Membership Guide which contains instructions for accessing account information online, adding or changing beneficiaries, and other important information.
+Please visit the KPERS Publications Page to access KPERS brochures and forms.
+You can also download the KPERS Membership Guide (pdf) which contains instructions for accessing account information online, adding or changing beneficiaries, and other important information.